Louis Picamoles

-Louis Picamoles (born 5 February 1986) is a French rugby union player who plays for Montpellier Hérault RC in the Top 14.
-Picamoles's usual position is at number eight.
+Louis Picamoles (born 5 February 1986) is a former French professional rugby union player who most recently played for Bordeaux Bègles in the Top 14.
+Picamoles's usual position was at number eight.

 Club career

 Picamoles began his club career at Montpellier in 1999 and played for the club for ten years, in which he picked up 64 appearances.
 His first professional match was on 2 October 2004 against Auch during the 2004–05 Top 16 season.
 His last match was 16 May 2009, during the 2008–09 Top 14 season against Toulon.

 For the 2009–10 Top 14 season, Picamoles signed with Toulouse, where in his debut season, he was part of the team that made it all the way to the semi-finals, losing to eventual runners-up Perpignan 19–6.
 In that season, his debut with Toulouse was a narrow 16–17 win against Montauban.
 That year he was a replacement for the final as Toulouse won the Heineken Cup.

 On 2 November 2015, Picamoles joined Northampton Saints in the Aviva Premiership on a three-year deal from the 2016–17 season and made an instant impact, receiving three man of the match awards in the first three home games he featured in.

 The number eight also won the Players' Player of the Season and Supporters' Player of the Season as well as the Champagne Moment of the Season at Northampton Saints End of Season Awards at Althorp house as well as scooping the Supporters Club Player of the Year the week before.

 It was announced on Wednesday, May 31, 2017 that Picamoles would leave Northampton despite still having two seasons left on his contract to link back up with Montpellier Hérault RC.
 His former club paid Saints a record transfer fee of at least £1 million for the France international.

 On 1 February 2021, Picamoles left Montpellier again to join with Top 14 rivals Bordeaux for the 2021–22 season.